am-kantox/test_cluster_task/README.md

 # DistributedTest

-Runs Elixir tests in a distributed environment.
+Run tests in a distributed environment (cluster with several nodes).

 The code is based on the [`distributed_test`](https://github.com/sschneider1207/distributed_test)